ZeroCyclesOnSurfaces-1

 In the case of \(r=n\) the intermediate jacobian \(J^n(X)\) is just \[ (F^1\mathrm{H}^1(X,\mathbb{C}))^*/\mathrm{H}_{1}(X,\mathbb{Z})=\mathrm{H}^0(X,\Omega_{X}^1)^*/\mathrm{H}_{1}(X,\mathbb{Z})=\mathrm{Alb}(X) \] which coincides with the ordinary Jacobian.

-Why is Intermediate Jacobian a Complex Torus
+Intermediate Jacobian is a Complex Torus

 An alternative definition of the intermediate jacobian is \[ J^r(X)=\mathrm{H}^{2r-1}(X,\mathbb{C})/(F^r) \]